BK1603/Blog/content/posts/blog/how_to_study_material.md

   - samba
 ---

 I recently received a call from my room mate.
-He was asking about how he could access the "Study Material" shared folder from our college.
-He mentioned that the college had sent us a file with directions for setting it up, (which I was blissfully unaware of, honestly I couldn't care less about the classes starting right now :/)
+He asked me about how he could access the "Study Material" shared folder from our college, mentioneing that the college had sent us a file with directions for setting it up, (which I was blissfully unaware of, honestly I couldn't care less about the classes starting right now :/)

-Well upon opening the file I did find some instructions, BUT they are only for windows, I don't know what to say.
-I really don't.
+Well, upon opening the file I did find some instructions, BUT they are only for windows.
+(I don't know what to say.
+I really don't.)
 For all the good peeps running linux, here's my guide on how to set it up.

 PS: Of course I could have just called my room mate up and told him the entire thing.
 Heck I could even have logged in on his laptop via ssh and done it all by myself, but this blog desparately needs posts